melindawinter/fitness-tracker/README.md

 ## Credits

-Thank you to my team members Cyrus Jose and Kevin Cabe for helping me get this app working.
-Thanks to Jeanette Hernandez for a pep talk, ideas for getting started, helping me set up the Heroku connection, and for her general awesomeness.
+Thanks to Jeanette Hernandez for working with me on this app early on in the process, which got me off to a great start.
+Thank you to my tutor, Thor Nolan who helped me get the app working properly.